GSA/challenges-and-prizes/_challenges/1057-body-payload-full-ocean-depth-challenge.md

 </ul>
 <p>Compliance with Laws.
 The participant agrees to follow and comply with all applicable federal, state and local laws, regulations and policies.</p>
 <p>Disclaimers.
 ALL CONTENT PROVIDED BY THE GOVERNMENT IS PROVIDED ON AN "AS IS" AND "AS AVAILABLE" BASIS.
 THE GOVERNMENT DISCLAIMS ALL REPRESENTATIONS AND WARRANTIES (EXPRESS OR IMPLIED), INCLUDING ANY WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
 THE GOVERNMENT IS NOT RESPONSIBLE FOR ANY INCOMPLETE, FAILED, OR DELAYED TRANSMISSION OF YOUR APPLICATION INFORMATION OR SUBMISSIONS DUE TO THE INTERNET, INCLUDING INTERRUPTION OR DELAYS CAUSED BY EQUIPMENT OR SOFTWARE MALFUNCTION OR OTHER TECHNICAL PROBLEMS.</p>
-REFERENCE HEREIN TO ANY SPECIFIC COMMERCIAL PRODUCTS, PROCESS, OR SERVICE BY TRADE NAME, TRADEMARK, MANUFACTURER, OR OTHERWISE, DOES NOT CONSTITUTE OR IMPLY ITS ENDORSEMENT, RECOMMENDATION, OR FAVORING BY THE UNITED STATES GOVERNMENT.</p>
+<p>REFERENCE HEREIN TO ANY SPECIFIC COMMERCIAL PRODUCTS, PROCESS, OR SERVICE BY TRADE NAME, TRADEMARK, MANUFACTURER, OR OTHERWISE, DOES NOT CONSTITUTE OR IMPLY ITS ENDORSEMENT, RECOMMENDATION, OR FAVORING BY THE UNITED STATES GOVERNMENT.</p>
 <p>Severability.
 If any term (or part of a term) of these terms or rules is invalid, illegal or unenforceable, the rest of the terms or rules will remain in effect.</p>
 <p>Translations.
 In the event of any discrepancy between the English version of these terms and rules and a translated version, the English version will govern.</p>
 <p>Governing Law.
 This prize challenge is subject to all applicable federal laws and regulations.
 ALL CLAIMS ARISING OUT OF OR RELATING TO THESE TERMS WILL BE GOVERNED BY THE FEDERAL LAWS AND REGULATIONS OF THE UNITED STATES OF AMERICA.</p>
 <p>Availability of Funds.
 The Government’s obligation for prizes under 10 U.S.C.
 2374a is subject to availability of appropriated funds from which payment for prize purposes can be made.
 No legal liability on the part of the Government for any payment of prizes may arise unless appropriated funds are available to the United States Navy for such purposes.</p>
-<h3>Points of Contact:</h3>
+<h3><strong>Points of Contact:</strong></h3>
 <p>For technical and challenge related questions, please send an email to Christopher.r.hebert@navy.mil with “Challenge Title” in the subject line.</p>
 <p>The Government will post all questions and responses on the Federal Business Opportunities (FBO.gov).</p>
-<p>Contestants should expect that their questions and the Government’s responses will be made available to all those accessing the FBO.gov. </p>
+<p>Contestants should expect that their questions and the Government’s responses will be made available to all those accessing the FBO.gov.</p>
 <p>A deadline for Industry submission of Questions is hereby established.
 The deadline for prize challenge question submission is 2:00 PM Eastern Time on XX August 2019.
 After this date and time, the Government may not respond to questions received.</p>
 <p>NUWCDIVNPT reserves the right to cancel, suspend, and/or modify the challenge, or any part of it, if any fraud, technical failures, or any other factor beyond NUWCDIVNPT’s reasonable control impairs the integrity or proper functioning of the challenge, as determined by NUWCDIVNPT in its sole discretion.
 NUWCDIVNPT is not responsible for, nor is it required to accept, incomplete, late, misdirected, damaged, unlawful, or illicit submissions.</p>
 </div>